⚠️ CAUTION — Cream (Malai)

 ✅ Reality: Reality: being homemade or natural is no guarantee.
 Many everyday natural ingredients are outright poisonous to dogs.

-"My clinical line on cream (malai) is unchanged after years of consults: prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
+"The clinical bottom line on cream (malai): prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
 Follow the portions here and note any change in stool or appetite."

 Sources & References